 Besides the kitchen, we don’t have any major interior projects to tackle for a while.
 We added a small office to our basement when we moved in and we’d love to redo the bathrooms and laundry room someday, but those will be pretty far down the road.

 Right now, our big project is our backyard.
 We are currently building a deck and have lots of long-term landscaping plans that we are slowly making progress on.
 We have a vegetable and cut flower garden in raised beds.
 We plan to beautify that area a bit, add a paver patio, a fire pit, a stone path, a studio office shed with a pergola, and even a small stream to block out road noise!

 Although it’s a huge project, our timeline for the yard is five years so we feel like we can be a little more relaxed with it all.
-The beauty with outdoor projects is that things can stay partially unfinished for a while without becoming a major stressor in the way an unfinished interior project can.
+The beauty of outdoor projects is that things can stay partially unfinished for a while without becoming a major stressor in the way an unfinished interior project can.

 I love our wood ceilings.
 They add so much warmth and personality to the home.
 I also love the painted stone fireplace.
 The kitchen bar area is our gathering spot and I love picturing our kids using it in different ways as they grow up.
 I’m really excited about the potential of our backyard as we work on it more.